ddobric/neocortexapi/Project12_HTMCLAVideoLearning/HTMVideoLearning/README.md

 # Video Learning With NeoCortexApi:
+Module: Project 12
+Instructor: Damir Dobric, Proffessor Andreas Pech.
+Student:
+Toan Thanh Truong, Mtr.
+1185050 Major: IT Gbr.
+23.02.1997
+_this readme serves as the submitted projectreport for the registered project Video Learning with HTM_
 ## 1. Motivation:
 This work "Video Learning with HTM CLA" introduces videos data into the Cortical Learning Algorithm in [NeoCortex Api](https://github.com/ddobric/neocortexapi).
-Experiment in current work involves using Temporal Memory to learn binary representation of videos (sequence of bitarrays - each represent 1 frame).
+Experiment in current work involves using Temporal Memory to learn binary representation of videos (sequence of bitarrays - each bitarray represents 1 frame).
-Afterwards the result of the learning is tested by giving the trained model an abitrary image, the model then try to recreate a video proceeding the input frame.
+Afterwards the result of the learning is tested by giving the trained model an abitrary image, the model then tries to recreate a video with proceeding frame after the input frame.

 ## 2. Overview:
-In this Experience, Videos are learned as sequences of Frames.
+In this experiment, Videos are learned as sequences of Frames.
 For example of Sequence Learning, see [SequenceLearning.cs](https://github.com/ddobric/neocortexapi/tree/master/source/Samples/NeoCortexApiSample).

 Input Videos are currently generated from python scripts, using OpenCV2.
 See [DataGeneration](https://github.com/ddobric/neocortexapi/tree/SequenceLearning_ToanTruong/DataGeneration) for manual on usage and modification.